buttersaltpepper/Data-Analysis/README.md

 **This repository includes other work that demonstrates my skills as a data analyst.**

+## My learning resources:
+- [ ] Data Analyst in Power BI, Datacamp

+- [ ] Mathematics for Machine Learning, Book

+- [ ] An Introduction to Statistical Learning

 If you have any questions or would like to discuss potential opportunities, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jackson-li-/).
 I'm always interested in connecting with other data professionals!